asmallwebfirm/scale_addressfield/README.md

 ### Contributing

 Be mindful that this extension is built on top of other open source software!
+If you find a bug in the integration of one of the following two projects with Drupal, you're in the right place.
+File an issue or pull request to the right.
+If you find an issue that relates specifically with one of the following, please open up an issue or pull request against the project itself.

 __jquery.addressfield__
 - Used for client-side interaction.
 Report bugs and open pull requests